skarim9/Eight-Puzzle/README.md

 blank tile, the next tile would be 1, then 2, and so on until the 8 tile at the bottom right corner of the grid.
 This program has five
 classes: Board, State, Searcher, Eight_Puzzle, and Timer.

 The Board class generates and represents the Eight Puzzle grid.
-Its methods laythe foundation of the program and can perform rudimentary tasks, such as moving the blank tile by one tile in any direction (NESW).
+Its methods lay the foundation of the program and can perform rudimentary tasks, such as moving the blank tile by one tile in any direction (NESW).

 The State class represents a state in the state-space search tree of the Eight Puzzle.
 The class imports the Board class.
 A state in the